16 Top-Rated Resorts in Egypt

 Photo Source: Sofitel Cairo Nile El Gezirah

 Have the best of both worlds in Cairo.
-The Sofitel Cairo Nile El Gezirah is slap in the center of the city, but as it is secluded amid lush gardens on the western end of El Gezirah Island (also known as Zamalek) on the Nile, it's a tranquil hideaway from the city's noise and bustle.
+The Sofitel Cairo Nile El Gezirah is right in the center of the city, but as it is secluded amid lush gardens on the western end of El Gezirah Island (also known as Zamalek) on the Nile, it's a tranquil hideaway from the city's noise and bustle.

 The Nile views are this resort's ace-card.
-Both the swimming pool and beautiful pontoon terrace offer close-up river views while the contemporary styled rooms all boast vistas of the Nile.
+Both the swimming pool and beautiful pontoon terrace offer close-up river views, while the contemporary-styled rooms all boast vistas of the Nile.
 Bag a room on the higher floors to wake up to the best river view in the city.

 After a long day amid the souqs, exploring Cairo's museums, or heading out to the Giza Plateau to see the famed pyramids, the Sofitel Spa here offers up a relaxing respite, with pampering facial treatments and soothing massages.